 Complementary pension funds were introduced in 1993 and are composed of contractual funds, open funds and individual pension plans provided by life insurance companies.
 The main features of complementary pension plans are:

-- i. voluntary membership; - ii. funded; - iii. managed by banks, financial institutions and insurance companies; - iv. supervised by Commissione di Vigilanza sui Fondi Pensione (Commission of Vigilance on Individual Pension funds COVIP).
+- i. voluntary membership; - ii. funded; - iii. managed by banks, financial institutions and insurance companies; - iv. supervised by Commissione di Vigilanza sui Fondi Pensione (Individual Pension Funds Supervisory Commission COVIP).

 Following the signature of an agreement, all complementary pension funds are managed by an external financial institution that can only be an insurance company, a bank or a registered asset management company (Legislative Decree 252/2005).
 All complementary pension funds now operate on a defined contribution (DC) basis, as this is the only permitted type of pension plan.
-Defined benefit (DB) plans are restricted to preexisting funds.
+Defined benefit (DB) plans are restricted to pre-existing funds.